 Highlight H, S, and L can be controlled with the sliders on the far left.
 Quadrant Lightness (L) can be controlled with the slider on the bottom-right.
 The contrast for display gamma = 2.2 is shown on the lower right.
 In this case (pure green; not the default), the lower right slider has been adjusted for a 10:1 image contrast.
 The L slider on the left is set to 0.5 for maximum color saturation.

 The distortion grid creates images for the Imatest Distortion module consisting of black lines on a white or colored background.
+(Checkerboard patterns with the Checkerboard module is preferred.)
 It works best with the window maximized.
 (The image may need to be redrawn after resizing.)
 It should not be used with CRTs, which are notoriously subject to distortion, except to measure the distortion of the CRT itself using a lens of known low distortion.

 Three key settings are located on the lower-right: the number horizontal lines (H-L), the number of vertical lines (V-L), and the line width in pixels (W).
 The choice depends on the amount of distortion and the aspect ratio of the screen.
 The first (default) vertical setting is Square: vertical and horizontal lines have identical spacing.
 7-9 horizontal lines and 10-15 vertical lines are typical.
 The Squares pattern (below) can also be used with Distortion, and may well be more robust than the grid.